Frequently asked questions

 One common question we get is, "I'm organizing an event in country A. People will be attending from countries A, B, C, and D. Will everybody be able to participate via text message?"
 This is a tricky situation, and our answer is, "Maybe - but the only way to know is to test it first."
-Success has been mixed, and it depends on many factors like the home carrier, the host carrier, and the specific global roaming agreements.
+The reason we cannot give a single answer is because it depends on many factors like the home carrier, the host carrier, and the specific global roaming agreements.

 As a special case for mixed US/Canadian audiences, if 37607 isn't working for everyone, our 10-digit backup number will probably work for everyone.
 That number is (747) 444-3548 .

 That number is not a normal telephone number and it definitely does not charge anyone to send/receive messages to it (don't worry, we're not a scammy 1-900 company).
 It is called a "short code" in the telecommunications world and it is basically a special number used specifically for text messaging.
 That number is set by the company that provides our text messaging gateway, which is how we receive participant text messages into Poll Everywhere.
 If your audience is curious, just tell them not to worry.
 It is not a toll number and it will not bill anything besides standard rate text messages to a participant's mobile phone bill.
 Standard rate text messages in the US usually range from free or $0.01 per message up to $0.20 per message for people who do not have a text messaging plan.
 Check with your mobile carrier for current pricing.

-Text STOP ALL to 22333.
+Text STOP to 22333.
 We will also respect UNSUBSCRIBE, QUIT, END, and CANCEL.
 We will respond with the following message:

 Text START to 22333 to re-enable confirmations.